18-year-old Helena Muffly wrote exactly 100 years ago today:

 1 cup walnuts, chopped

-Wash the cranberries and add the water, oranges and raisins.
-Cook until the cranberries burst and are soft; add the sugar, stir until dissolved, skim, turn in nut meats, and chill in individual molds.
+Wash the cranberries and put into a medium saucepan.
+Add the water, oranges, sugar and raisins.
+Cook until the cranberries burst and are soft.
+Remove from heat, and stir in nut meats.
+Put into a bowl and chill.